axlan/python-nest/README.md

 There are two main parts of this API that are not implemented.

 1. This library does not handle the Device Access event Pub/Sub system <https://developers.google.com/nest/device-access/subscribe-to-events>.
 Using these would avoid needing to poll the API.
 2. This library does not currently handle getting video/images from the cameras.
-This should be possible to implement on top of this library, but would require setting up a RTSP client, or the logic to follow the links in the events.
+This should be possible to implement on top of this library, but would require setting up a RTSP client, or the logic to follow the links in the camera events.
+3. Google provides libraries to discover the details of an API and generate code <https://developers.google.com/nest/device-access/reference/rest>.
+I took a look at this process, and it didn't seem like it wouldn't make a good fit for a simple library like this.

 History
 =======